mcosovic/JuliaGrid.jl/docs/src/api/stateEstimation.md

 # [State Estimation](@id StateEstimationAPI)

-For further information on this topic, please see the [AC Power Flow](@ref ACPowerFlowManual) or [DC Power Flow](@ref DCPowerFlowManual) sections of the Manual.
+For further information on this topic, please see the [AC State Estimation](@ref DCStateEstimationManual) or [DC State Estimation](@ref DCStateEstimationManual) sections of the Manual.
 Below, we have provided a list of functions that can be utilized for power flow analysis.

 ---